-BME 3860 (BME 240) is the biomedical engineering mentored research course.
+BME 3860 is the biomedical engineering mentored research course.
 It is intended to foster an ability to conduct research through work in a laboratory on a well-defined research project.
 The course is independent research, not independent study.
 The research may be either experimental or theoretical in nature or a combination of both and should be hypothesis driven.
 It must be conducted under the supervision of a BME faculty member or another faculty member approved by the course director.
 Students identify their own mentors and projects based on their research interests.
 Students must typically be of junior or senior standing to register for this course, but exceptions may be made for sophomores who obtain special permission from the Course Director and the Director of Undergraduate Studies (Dr. Craig Duvall).

-Students are expected to work 4 hrs/week per credit hour on the BME 3860 (BME 240) project (6 hrs/week per credit hour if summer).
-Students must attend one research seminar per semester per credit hour, preferably relevant to the research project (BME departmental seminars are recommended) and submit one Seminar Report per seminar.
-Students must submit a one-page, mid-semester progress report to the course director and to your preceptor via e-mail (see due date below).
-Students must present their work at a poster presentation at the end of the semester (see date below).
+Students are expected to work 4 hrs/week per credit hour on the BME 3860 project (6 hrs/week per credit hour if summer).
+Students must attend one research seminar per semester per credit hour, preferably relevant to the research project (BME departmental seminars are recommended) and submit one Seminar Report per seminar (see here).
+Students must attend the associated lecture and present their work at a poster presentation at the end of the semester (see date below).
 Students also submit a final report summarizing their work at the end of the semester.

 The preceptor grade will account for 75% of the student's final grade.
 The remaining components will be Presentation (10%), Final Paper as graded by the course director (10%), and completion of progress and seminar reports (5%).
 Grades of incomplete (I) are not permitted.